Analysis, decision-making, planning and review KSS 7

 Evidence-based practice explores how to use evidence to inform your practice and ways to find relevant information and stay up-to-date.

 If your organisation has a workforce licence, you can access interactive quizzes and case scenarios to help you prepare for NAAS.
-The scenarios looking at decision-making for young people at risk of and can help you practice analysis and decision-making skills in a simulated case scenario environment.
+The scenarios looking at decision-making for young people at risk of exploitation end where there are safeguarding concerns about a boy with autism can help you practice analysis and decision-making skills in a simulated case scenario environment.

 Links to resource maps for other parts of the KSS: